BINF-3101/Lab4_Genome_Annotation/README.md

 You can check to see if your job is running using the `squeue -u` command

+This command may take several hours to run - we will resume next week with results.

 ```bash
 squeue -u username
 ```